Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Proposed methodology

-The above method divides the entire probability distribution into two parts and different tools are used to estimate each of the parts.
-These parts are determined by the choice of the probability level $\tau_u$ in \eqref{decomposition}.
-The value of the $\tau_u$th quantile determines the transition point on the distribution, below which the quantile regression model is fitted to the bulk part of the distribution of the potential outcome, and above which a heavy tailed Generalized Pareto distribution (GPD) model is fitted.
-Choice of the threshold and fitting of a Generalised Pareto distribution to the exceedence of the threshold is a widely studied problem in the extreme value literature.
+where $y\geq 0 \;\mbox{if} \;\;\xi\geq 0$, and $0\leq y\leq -\sigma/\xi\; \;\mbox{if}\;\; \xi<0.$ Here $\sigma$ and $\xi$ are the scale and shape parameters, respectively.
+The value of the shape parameter $\xi=0$, interpreted as $\xi\rightarrow 0$, leads $H$ to be the exponential distribution with mean $\sigma$.
+The negative values of $\xi$ imply the right tail of $H$ is short and light, and it has a finite right end point.
+In particular, for $\xi=-1$, $H$ is a uniform distribution over $[0, \sigma]$.
+When $\xi>0$, the higher the value of $\xi$ the heavier the tail of the distributions.
+Choice of the threshold and fitting of a GPD to the exceedences of the threshold is a widely studied problem in the extreme value analysis literature.
 Too low and too high value of the threshold should generally be avoided \citep{Coles_2001}.
-Too high a threshold leaves fewer exceedances to fit to the GPD model and may result in estimators with high variance.
-Too low a threshold leads to an inadequate fit to the GPD model and may result in biased estimators.
-In the light of the model \eqref{sample-decomposition}, we are constrained to choose a threshold as a quantile of the conditional distribution.
-Many threshold selection procedures are proposed in the literature: see \cite{Scarrott_2012} for a review.
-There are broadly four categories of approaches for threshold selection.
-The first, and most common approach is based on a graphical diagnosis method \citep{Davison1990, drees2000,Coles_2001}.
+A very high threshold leaves fewer exceedances to fit the GPD model and would yield estimates with high variance, and a too low threshold leads to an inadequate fit to the GPD model and may produce biased estimates.
+In the light of the decomposition of the estimate $\hat{G}_{t,x}$, provided in \eqref{sample-decomposition}, the threshold requires to be a suitable quantile of the conditional distribution of the outcome.
+Many threshold selection procedures are available in the literature; see \cite{Scarrott_2012} for a review.